LibrariesHacked/data-treaders/introduction-to-data/human-data-worksheet-1.md

 1. What was the most recent item added to the catalogue? (sort)
 2. All items in the City branch stand together (filter)
-3. How many classifications are there amongst us? (group by) 4.Which branch has had the most number of issues? (roll up)
+3. How many classifications are there amongst us? (group by)
+4. Which branch has had the most number of issues? (roll up)
 5. Which item has been borrowed the most? (sort)